SohamMazumder/research-finder/README.md

 A modern web application for finding and exploring research papers from arXiv and Semantic Scholar.
 Built with Next.js and TypeScript.

+> 🎯 **Built with Cursor IDE and Sing Vibe Coding**
+>
+> This project was developed using Cursor IDE and Sing Vibe coding methodology, demonstrating how modern AI-assisted development tools can help create complex applications without prior knowledge of the underlying technologies.
+No prior experience with Next.js or TypeScript was required to build this application.

 ## Features

 - 🔍 Search papers by keywords